frisinacho/frisinacho.github.io/_drafts/first-post.md

 I <strike>(needed)</strike> *wanted* to have a personal web where I could upload my own *CV* and a little excerpt about what I'm doing or what I'm capable of.
 But also I wanted a way to have my personal/profesional blog, where I could write my thoughts and ideas, or every small piece of technology I found interesting (at least for myself).
 And it also brings me the possibility to practice and improve my english!

+With these tools I can combine everything I need, and it helps me in my way learning **Ruby**.
+(Although I still prefer Python!)